apache/accumulo-website/_docs-2-0/getting-started/shell.md

     root@myinstance mytable> compact -t mytable
     07 16:13:53,201 [shell.Shell] INFO : Compaction of table mytable started for given range

+If needed, the compaction can be canceled using `compact --cancel -t mytable`.

 The `flush` command instructs Accumulo to write all entries currently in memory for a given table to disk.